Results of the Work – 4/30/18

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed in the Lord.
-Tomorrow Ellen and I have to fly to Texas for me to officiate the wedding of a former student.
-Today I had a good day on campus, and Billy and Justin prayed with me to receive Jesus.
+I hope your day was blessed walking in the Lord.
+I had a good day on campus and Belgo prayed with me to receive Jesus.

 So thanks for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.